 Flexible Payments, Day-One Ownership

-Yes.
-Payments are reported to Transunion, Clarity Services, Inc., and Data X each month.
-This can give you the opportunity to pay on time and have those payments reported to the credit bureau as a means of building credit history over time.
+A: Yes.
+Payments are reported to Transunion, Clarity Services, Inc., and Data X monthly.
+This can allow you to pay on time and have those payments reported to the credit bureau as a means of building credit history over time.